About Alere San Diego, Inc.

 With activities ranging from filling baby bottles to making generic medications and cardiovascular devices, Abbott Laboratories is a diverse health care products manufacturer.
 Its cardiovascular and neuromodulation segment makes products for cardiac rhythm management, electrophysiology, and other areas of cardiovascular care.
 Abbott's diagnostics division makes laboratory testing systems and point-of-care tests.
 The nutritional products division makes such well-known brands as Similac infant formula and Ensure supplements.
 Abbott also sells branded generic medicines (including gastroenterology and women's health products) in emerging markets and makes the FreeStyle diabetes care line.

-Abbott operates in four reportable segments: Cardiovascular and Neuromodulation, Nutritional Products, Diagnostic Products, and Established Pharmaceutical Products.
+Abbott operates in four reportable segments: Medical Devices, Nutritional Products, Diagnostic Products, and Established Pharmaceutical Products.

-A global leader in cardiovascular product sales, the Cardiovascular and Neuromodulation segment is Abbott's largest, bringing in about 30% of total sales.
+A global leader in cardiovascular product sales, Medical Devices segment is Abbott's largest, bringing in about 40% of total sales.
 It researches and manufactures devices in the areas of cardiac rhythm management, heart failure, electrophysiology, vascular disease, and structural repair, as well as neuromodulation devices to treat movement and chronic pain disorders.
 Products include Assurity and Endurity pacemakers, MitraClip valve repair systems, XIENCE drug-eluting stents, and TactiCath and FlexAbility ablation catheters.

 The Diagnostics segment (about 25% of total sales) makes laboratory systems that screen and diagnose for cancer, cardiovascular disease, fertility, and infectious diseases, among others.
 It also makes rapid diagnostics systems for infectious diseases and other conditions; point-of-care testing systems; molecular diagnostics for genetic (DNA and RNA) and genomic testing; and laboratory informatics and automation tools.